johnmatula/2025/README.md

 ## Miscellany

-The site is typeset in two variable fonts made for the Taiwan Space Agency (TASA).
-They were designed by [Local Remote](https://www.localremote.co/) who also made the [specimen site](https://www.localremote.co/tasa-typeface-collection) that totally won me over.
+The site is typeset in two variable fonts originally made for the [Taiwan Space Agency](https://www.tasa.org.tw/en-US).
+They were designed by [Local Remote](https://www.localremote.co/) and have a [specimen site](https://www.localremote.co/tasa-typeface-collection) that shows them off super nicely.

 Most of this site was designed in Sketch, which is my favorite and fast choice for  my 2014 MacBook Pro.
 (Figma’s Chromium-based app is less so.)